memgraph/docs/docs/reference-guide/security.md

 REVOKE (LABELS | EDGE_TYPES) label_or_edge_type_list FROM user_or_role
 ```

-with the legend:
+where:
 - `label_or_edge_type_list` is a list of labels or edge types with a colon in front of each
 label or edge type (or `*` for specifying all labels or edge types)
 - `user_or_role` is the existing user or role in Memgraph

 ### Show privileges for label-based access control
-For checking the privileges the existing user or role has in Memgraph, it is enough to write
+To check which privileges an existing user or role has in Memgraph, it is enough to write

 ```cypher
 SHOW PRIVILEGES FOR user_or_role;
 ```

-and all the values of clause privileges as well as label-based permissions will be displayed.
+and all the values of clause privileges, as well as label-based permissions will be displayed.